oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-paths.md

 ## Structured Properties

-Path segments that represent a single [structured type](rapid-rsdl-intro.md#defining-a-structured-type) can be followed by the name of a structured-typed property defined on that structured type:
+Path segments that represent a single [structured type](rapid-rsdl-intro.md#defining-a-structured-type) can be followed by the name of a property defined on that structured type:

 ```rsdl
 service {